Tamara Idelson CBT therapy (BABCP)& Integrative counselling (MBACP)

 What I offer

 For people experiencing difficulties with relationships and/or adjustment to changing life circumstances I can offer integrative therapy (CBT, person-centred and mindfulness combined).
+I qualified in the is method in 2013 from a qualification that is accredited by the British Association of Counsellors and Psychotherapists (CBT).

 Choosing therapy and a therapist